-2., They hurriedly chose paint colours and furnishings because they needed something quickly or were overwhelmed with the choices and just picked something to be done with it, and now don't enjoy their home because it always feels "off".
+- They hurriedly chose paint colours and furnishings because they needed something quickly or were overwhelmed with the choices so just said "to heck with it" and picked one, but don't enjoy their space because it always feels "off".

-3. They renovated a space but have run out of steam or just don't know how to finish it and pull it all together, so don't use and enjoy their space.
+- They renovated a room but have run out of steam or just don't know how to finish and pull it all together, so don't use and enjoy their space.

-Does this sound familiar?
 It's so easy to become paralyzed with the many decisions and choices available to make our homes beautiful.
-If you spend any time at all on Pinterest or Houzz you've experienced the overwhelm of gorgeous on-trend wall tiles, floor patterns, headboards, sinks, sectionals, and on and on and on.
-These details certainly make for a beautiful space, but to make a happy home they need to come together in a way that works for how you want to live, work and feel in your home.
+If you spend any time at all on Pinterest or Houzz you've experienced the overwhelm of gorgeous trendy wallcolours, floor tiles, headboards, sinks, sectionals, and on and on and on.
+These details certainly make for a beautiful space, but to make a happy home they need to come together in a way that works for how you want to live & feel in your home.

-I believe a home should be your personal sanctuary and enable meaningful living.
-By meaningful living I mean simplifying life to be able to enjoy the experiences and people that make it wonderful: family time, entertaining, working and creating, or quiet time in a favourite chair, whatever makes you happy.
+Practical means that your home functions well and makes your life easier.
+By meaningful living I mean simply enjoying the experiences and people that make life wonderful: family time, entertaining, making and creating, or quiet time in your favourite comfy chair - whatever makes you happy.

 And so the secret to designing the kind of beautiful home that makes you happy is making it be a reflection of you and your needs.

-Blending personal, beautiful and functional items and spaces into your roost in a way that fits the home's bones (it's architecture and permanent elements you might not be able to change like kitchen cabinets and countertops) and that's stylish and graceful can be tricky.
+Blending personal, beautiful and functional items into your roost in a way that fits the home's bones (ie. the architecture and permanent elements you may not be able to change) PLUS is stylish and graceful can be tricky.
 It's definitely worth investing a little time and/or money into getting professional help, because now more than ever in this fast-paced world we need homes that wrap around us and make us feel great.

-Think about hiring a designer to help you, or take advantage of the resources here on this site and many others to learn how to slow down and create a home that's beautiful, functional, and makes you really, really happy.
-Your investment will pay off in time and money not spent over and over again to get your space feeling "right."
+Think about hiring a local designer to help you, or take advantage of the online coaching resources I offer to learn how to slow down and create a home that's beautiful, functional, and makes you really, really happy.
+Your investment will pay off in time and money not spent over and over again to get your space functioning and feeling "right."